Noma Sio-Faiumu: Biography

 Following her time at Te Wananga o Aotearoa Sio-Faiumu would begin her decade long involvement with the Auckland Philharmonia Orchestra.
-While employed there from 2006 to 2016 she would hold various roles such as Personal Assistant to the CEO, Office Manager, Board Secretary and Pacific Island Community Liaison.
+While employed there from 2006 to 2016 she would hold various roles such as personal assistant to the CEO, office manager, board secretary and Pacific Island community liaison.
 She was a lead facilitator for their annual youth music programme, APO: Remix the Orchestra, which ran for the course of her term there.
 It was a highly successful programme for musically talented kids from South Auckland to engage with classical and contemporary music.
-It produced many successful figures in Pacific New Zealand Music including, David Dallas, Dei Hamo, Frisko, Erhmen, Tyree and Anonymouz.
+It produced many successful figures in Pacific New Zealand music including, David Dallas, Dei Hamo, Frisko, Erhmen, Tyree and Anonymouz.
 At the end of the programme, the children and mentors hold a large showcase performance.
-In 2013 her show was one of three to receive a prestigious Musical Rights Award from the United Nation's International Music Council.
+In 2013 her show was one of three to receive a prestigious Musical Rights Award from the United Nations' International Music Council.

 Whilst working with Auckland Philharmonia Orchestra Sio-Faiumu was also working at RAN Events as an Events Producer which she began in 2006 and left in 2017.
 She cites in 2012 a career highlight of hers was playing a role in the introduction of the Sistema Aotearoa Programme to her Otara Community.
 It is a programme to help uplift the Otara community by introducing the children on the area to classical music and then training them in classical instruments.
 This helped to create a young orchestra that was ready to compete on a national level.
 The Sistema Aotearoa headquarters are within the Otara Music and Arts Centre.

 From 2016 to 2020 Sio-Faiumu became a contracted Project Coordinator for the annual Auckland Arts Festivals Whanui Programme.
 The programme was a collaborative effort between the Auckland Arts Festival and Auckland communities, featuring five projects celebrating creative intergenerational conversations.
 In 2018 as part of the Whanui Programme she produced the show 4 THA LUMANA'I which was a live performance exploring parallels between traditional Samoan customs and contemporary Hip Hop art forms.
 Sio-Faiumu cites another career highlight when she was a part of the team who founded the Manukau Secondary Schools Performing Arts Awards which is now Stand up Stand out / SUSO showcase (2016).

-In 2019 Sio-Faiumu was hired as Co-Chair / Toihau Matarua of SOUNZ: Centre for New Zealand Music.
-She is valuable connector between the musicians of Pacific communities and SOUNZ.
-She is still in this role to the present day.
+In 2019 Sio-Faiumu was hired as co-chair / Toihau Matarua of SOUNZ: Centre for New Zealand Music.

 For the New Zealand Festival of the Arts in 2021 Sio-Faiumu produced the work Resample Tatau by Anonymouz with their company 37hz Productions.